fieldtrip/website/workshop/oslo2019/timefrequency.md

 For wavelets, we instead specify the number of cycles (equal to the width of the wavelet) directly, setting the parameter ``cfg.width``.

 {% include markup/info %}
 Making the width of a wavelet smaller will increase the temporal resolution at the expense of frequency resolution and vice versa.
-The spectral bandwidth at a given frequency F is equal to F/width \* 2 (so, at 30 Hz and a width of 7, the spectral bandwidth is 30/7 \* 2 = 8.6 Hz) while the wavelet duration is equal to width/F/pi (in this case, 7/30/pi = 0.074s = 74ms) ((Tallon-Baudry and Bertrand (1999) Oscillatory gamma activity in humans and its role in object representation.
-Trends Cogn Sci.
-3(4):151-162)).
+The spectral bandwidth at a given frequency F is equal to F/width \* 2 (so, at 30 Hz and a width of 7, the spectral bandwidth is 30/7 \* 2 = 8.6 Hz) while the wavelet duration is equal to width/F/pi (in this case, 7/30/pi = 0.074s = 74ms)  ([Tallon-Baudry & Bertrand, 1999](https://doi.org/10.1016/S1364-6613(99)01299-1)).
 {% include markup/end %}

 Let's calculate the time-frequency representation of our data using Morlet wavelets (i.e., using wavelets that were created using a Gaussian taper):